mojolingo/sippy_cup/README.markdown

   s.ack_bye
 end

-# Create the scenario XML, PCAP media, and YAML options.
+# Create the scenario XML and PCAP media.
 File will be named after the scenario name, in our case:
 # * sippy_cup.xml
-# * sippy_cup.yml
 # * sippy_cup.pcap
 scenario.compile!
 ```